keptn/tutorials/site/tutorials/tutorial-template.md

 - Tags: please set the Keptn version that your tutorial is written for, e.g., keptn07x (for Keptn 0.7.x releases)
 - Status: set it to Draft or Published (doesn't have any effect right now)
 - Authors: Please list yourself as an author
-- Feedback link: either the tutorial repostory or any other link you want to provide
+- Feedback link: either the tutorial repository or any other link you want to provide

 In this tutorial we are going to ...